darshant13/testGithub/README.md.txt

-This is the new repository, for making changes you have to download it.
+This is the new repository, for making changes you have to download.

+Now i can make changes in this file